djjd47130/JD-TMDB/README.md

 ### JDLib

-The test applications uses controls from a separate repository of mine: https://github.com/djjd47130/JDLib
+The test applications uses controls from [JDLib, a separate repository of mine](https://github.com/djjd47130/JDLib).

 ## Watch Providers Attribution

-**IMPORTANT**: In order to use any of the "Watch Providers" features, you must attribute "**JustWatch**" in your solution.
+**IMPORTANT**: In order to use any of the "Watch Providers" features, you must attribute ["**JustWatch**"](https://www.justwatch.com/) in your solution.

 ## Usage